facebookresearch/audiocraft/README.md

 ## Differences between original repository
 * Download all models to models directory
 * Automatically save all output files to output directory
+* Add button to open output folder in the explorer
 * Add run.bat for Windows users which will set the correct ffmpeg path

 ## Installation